 Anyway, the consultant told me a dark tale of a friend, a doctor, who had joined and became so changed that he divorced his wife and left his family and ultimately, the two had a falling out.
 Another tale was that of a distant relative who built hotels and large buildings and had become a Freemason for the contacts.
 He became beholden to them yet refused to return some favors when the time came.
 He found himself ruined.
 The consultant said they can destroy a man as quickly as build him up.

 Now, this man is also a devout Catholic, which in Europe, means a lot with regards to Freemasonry.
-Unlike in America, where the Craft is very ecuminical, the Grand Orient is actively anti-clerical and a strict defender of secularism (atheists are permitted to join, unlike in the US).
+Unlike in America, where the Craft is very ecumenical, the Grand Orient is actively anti-clerical and a strict defender of secularism (atheists are permitted to join, unlike in the US).
 So, this must be taken into account.
-I have no reason to doubt the integrity of my student, I'm sure he believes he is telling the truth, but he may be inclined by his religious persuasion to attribute to Freemasonry what is probably due to entirely separate causes.
+I have no reason to doubt the integrity of my student, I'm sure he believes he is telling the truth, but he may be inclined by his religious persuasion to attribute to Freemasonry what is possibly, even probably, due to entirely separate causes.

 He also mentioned the Opus Dei, which also actively recruited him.
 He visited their Toulouse headquarters only to be shocked and disgusted with their opulence.
 His aversion to secret(ive) societies was clear, so his aversion to Freemasonry is not only a politico-religious difference.
 Intriguingly, he told me that in Toulouse the Grand Orient and Opus Dei were engaged in "a kind of war."